X

 That's something we've seen for much of Walker's career.
 He's got a 102 wRC+ in April and a 103 wRC+ in May throughout his career.
 In June, Walker has a 113 wRC+, in July a 111 wRC+, and in August, Walker has a 136 wRC+.
 Historically, Walker has improved in the summer months.

 If that trend doesn't continue and Walker's numbers fall away in the coming weeks, then I'd be much more inclined to move on.
 I don't have him ranked much higher than Hoskins.
-He's started to look a bit more like himself over the last fortnight and warrants a little more time.
+He's started looking a bit more like himself over the last fortnight and warrants more time.

 That being said, I'm not starting Walker on the road right now, other than in some hitter-friendly ballparks.
 Daikin Park and those Crawford Boxes are keeping Walker afloat.
-That alone is not going to be enough to keep Walker fantasy relevant in anything but deeper leagues.
+That alone will not be enough to keep Walker fantasy relevant in anything but deeper leagues.

 Bryson Stott - 2B/SS, Philadelphia Phillies - 64% rostered

-Stott's name has been brought up previously, but I've resisted featuring him until now.
-The reason for his inclusion at this juncture of the season is to highlight something that covers other players as well.
+Stott's name has been mentioned previously, but I've resisted featuring him until now.
+His inclusion at this juncture of the season highlights something that applies to other players as well.
 Simply put, Stott's numbers are about what we should expect at this stage of the season.

 If we go back to preseason, Stott's ATC projections for 2025 were 12 homers, 57 RBI, 67 runs, and 26 steals with a .256/.319/.382 slash line in 139 games.
 On the year, Stott has five homers, 34 RBI, 32 runs, and 12 steals with a .240/.310/.344 slash line (71 games).

 That's a 139-game pace of 10 homers, 67 RBI, 63 runs, and 23 steals.
 Given Stott also has a .390 xSLG, he's almost on track to match projections.
-Providing he avoids the IL, Stott should play more than 139 games, which will likely lead to him beating his projected counting stats.
+If he avoids the IL, Stott should play more than 139 games, likely leading to him beating his projected counting stats.

 As Stott is trending towards outperforming his projections, it's difficult to make a case for dropping him.
 The one concern will be how Stott has cooled down recently after a hot start to 2025.